 b.
-Board Type and Decision: In a records review conducted on 9 July 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's Post Traumatic Stress Disorder outweighing the offenses of illegal drug abuse, possession of drug paraphernalia, disobeying an NCO, and use of indecent language.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The Board determined the reentry code is proper and equitable and voted not to change it.
-Please see Section 9 of this document for more detail regarding the Board's decision.
+Board Type and Decision: In a records review conducted on 29 October 2024, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's Post Traumatic Stress Disorder outweighing the separating offenses of illegal substance abuse and AWOL.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation changed to Misconduct (Minor Infractions) with a corresponding separation code of JKN and reentry code of RE-3.

-(Board member names available upon request)
+Please see Section 9 of this document for more details regarding the Board's decision.
+Board member names available upon request.